DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/building.md

 ### Building Spigot

-To build Denizen, you'll also need to build the supported versions of Spigot.
-These versions are 1.16.5, 1.17.1, and 1.18.1.
+To build Denizen, you'll also need to build the supported versions of Spigot, which you can find on the [project README](https://github.com/DenizenScript/Denizen#readme).
 To do this, Spigot provides a tool called [BuildTools](https://www.spigotmc.org/wiki/buildtools/).

 Follow the setup instructions and then run the jar for the specified versions.
 You'll also need to use the `--remapped remapped-mojang` flag for 1.17.1 and 1.18.1.